homieiot/homie-esp8266/README.md

 ![homie-esp8266](homie-esp8266.jpg)

-An ESP8266 implementation of [Homie](https://git.io/homieiot), an MQTT convention for the IoT.
+An Arduino for ESP8266 implementation of [Homie](https://git.io/homieiot), an MQTT convention for the IoT.

 ## Features